Skip to content

 Gemini Apps are less transparent than Google Search, but Google’s help docs clarify the user experience.
 Gemini may show sources and related links, including public websites, uploaded files, or connected Workspace content.
 Not every response includes sources.
 If Gemini quotes a large amount of text from a webpage, Google says it shows a link to that page in the sources list, and web images are linked to their sources.

-On the developer side, Grounding with Google Search lets Gemini generate search queries, process web results, and return grounding metadata with web sources and citations.
-One control is worth knowing about.
-Google-Extended governs whether content Google crawls may be used for future Gemini model training and for grounding in Gemini Apps and Vertex AI, but Google states it does not affect Google Search inclusion or ranking.
+On the developer side, Grounding with Google Search can return grounding metadata with web sources and citations.
+One crawler control is worth separating from Search.
+Google-Extended governs whether Google-crawled content may be used for future Gemini model training and for grounding in Gemini Apps and Vertex AI.
+Google states that this control does not affect Google Search inclusion or ranking.

 Microsoft Copilot

 For information-seeking chats, Microsoft says Copilot Chat and Agents can use web search by generating a short query from the prompt and sending it to Bing.
-The sources button shows the query and sources used.
-Microsoft also documents that web search query citations are available in Microsoft 365 Copilot Chat, but not in the Copilot pane inside apps such as Word or PowerPoint.
-The practical read is that classic Bing discoverability, crawlability, and clarity still drive Copilot visibility, but you will not see citations everywhere.
+The Sources button shows the query and sources used.
+Microsoft also documents that web-search citations are available in Microsoft 365 Copilot Chat, but not in the Copilot pane inside apps such as Word or PowerPoint.
+Bing crawl and index access is therefore a sensible eligibility check, but Microsoft does not publish a universal citation-ranking formula.

 What the latest data actually says